reactioncommerce/reaction-docs/public-docs/developer-faq.md

 ### I want to use XYZ payment/shipping provider.
 How can I do this?

-Reaction features a couple of built-in payment providers: PayPal Flow, PayPal Express, Stripe, Braintree, Authorize.net and others.
+Reaction features a couple of built-in payment providers:  Stripe.
 As far as shipping is concerned, we've these out-of-the-box plugins: ShippingRates and [Shippo](https://goshippo.com/).

 When implementing your own shop you may encounter situations where you need to bring your own solutions into the game.
 Because this is such a common use case, Reaction's answer to this question is built upon two pillars: The _plugin concept_ and the _internal development payment/shipping APIs_.
 If you're interested in learning more, head over to our [tutorial](creating-a-payment-provider.md) that teaches how to implement an exemplary payment provider plugin.